 The use of certain wild-type lines helps researchers to visualise transgenes in vivo.
 Most wild-type strains are derived from zebrafish that can be purchased in pet shops.
 There are Nacre, Casper, Long-tailed (TL) as well as the ‘standard’ zebrafish termed e.g AB and London wild-type (LWT), which have the classic stripes.

 The final wild-type lines have been recently derived from wild caught fish, such as WIK.
 The lack of pigmentation in the Nacre and Casper strains enable fluorescent proteins to be seen more clearly under a microscope.
 Long tailed strains have longer fins easier to fin clip, which may be taken for genotyping purposes.

 Certain transgenic lines that express fluorescent proteins are visible in embryos between one and five days old under a microscope.
 These fluorescent proteins can be used to track changes in developmental processes and different coloured fluorescent proteins can be used in the same fish to further illustrate cellular processes in vivo.

-The Bateson Centre aquarium facility offers a genotyping service for all facility users.
+The Biological Services Aquarium offers a genotyping service for all facility users.
 The service includes fin clipping, DNA extraction, PCR, restriction enzyme digest (or sequencing via RHH if required), interpretation of data results from agarose gels and relocation of identified fish ready for use for breeding.